Sugar Headaches & Diabetes

 The Role Sugar Plays In Diabetes

-It’s safe to say that while sugar does not directly cause type 2 diabetes, it may play a factor in the onset of weight that can very well cause the condition.
-Because excess weight around the liver and other important organs is insulin resistant, it causes your pancreas to produce more glucose, which can lead to type 2 diabetes.
+Sugar is not to blame for type 1 diabetes, but it could play a role in type 2 diabetes.
+While sugar does not directly cause type 2 diabetes, it plays a role in the onset of weight gain that can very well cause the condition.
+Because the excess fat around the liver and other important organs is insulin resistant, it causes your pancreas to produce extra glucose, which can lead to type 2 diabetes.

 What Is a Sugar Headache?

-A sugar headache may start when your blood glucose level is too high or too low in states of hyperglycemia and hypoglycemia.
+A sugar headache may start when your blood glucose level is either too high or too low in states of hyperglycemia and hypoglycemia.
 These headaches can occur if you have too much or too little insulin in your body and may be related to hormonal changes (epinephrine and norepinephrine).
-It’s also possible that if you have type 2 diabetes, you may frequently experience migraine headaches.
+It’s possible that if you have type 2 diabetes, you may frequently experience migraine headaches.

-Hyperglycemia & Headaches
+Hyperglycemia Headaches

-Headaches may be a sign of high blood sugar (hyperglycemia) but they may take a few days to occur.
+Headaches may be a sign of high blood sugar (hyperglycemia), but they may take a few days to occur.
 Hyperglycemia can be a dangerous condition if left untreated because it can cause nerve damage, blood vessel damage, and pancreatic damage.
 Other symptoms of hyperglycemia include:

-Hypoglycemia & Headaches
+Hypoglycemia Headaches

 Hypoglycemia occurs when your blood sugar levels are too low, and a headache can be a sign of this state.
 Hypoglycemia happens quickly, so you’ll likely experience a hypoglycemic-related headache shortly after your blood glucose drops.
 Other symptoms of hypoglycemia include: